Brian1226/Priority-Queue/Specification.md

 # Use Case Description

-**Use Case #1 Name:** Create new note
+**Use Case #1 Name:** Create New Note

 **Date:** 4/1/2021

 ## Summary

-Once the user opened the app, they can select the option "Create new note," which opens up a new empty note.
+Once the user opened the app, they can select the option "Create New Note," which opens up a new empty note.

 ## Actors